-The below charts depict Compensation Actually Paid, calculated in accordance with Item 402(v) of RegulatiorS-K ("Item 402(v)"), for our PEO and the average of our Non-PEO NEOs in relationship to various performance metrics for the same period.
+The below charts depict Compensation Actually Paid, calculated in accordance with Item 402(v) of Regulation S-K ("Item 402(v)"), for our PEO and the average of our Non-PEO NEOs in relationship to various performance metrics for the same period.
 As discussed above, and based on our compensation philosophy, a significant amount of equity was granted to our executive officers as part of our IPO on July 21, 2021.
 See "Executive Compensation: Compensation Discussion and Analysis - Our Executive Compensation Program in Detail - Our Pay Philosophy" for further details.
-We are now in a position where we believe the equity held by most of our executive officers accomplishes the goals of incentivization, alignment, and retention for the near term.
-Accordingly, we do not foresee the need to provide annual grants to our executive officers in the near term.
 As the current equity grants vest over time, we will need to consider ad hoc grants and an annual grant program for executive officers in order to maintain our objectives.
-The considerable increase in value of the Company's shares of Class A common stock from the IPO to December 31, 2021 is reflected in the average Compensation Actually Paid to our Non-PEO NEOs in 2021.
+The considerable increase in value of the

+Company's shares of Class A common stock from the IPO to December 31, 2021 is reflected in the average Compensation Actually Paid to our Non-PEO NEOs in 2021.